e-cavan/e-cavan.github.io/About/index.md

 - Role of climate change in disrupting ocean nutrients and lower trophic levels, and how this impacts whole food webs and fishery catch potential
 - Emma has particular expertise in the Southern Ocean and Antarctica, particularly krill!

 # Group members

 ## Anona Griffiths
 Anona is a Research Assistant, primarily working on the [WWF krill and salp project](https://e-cavan.github.io/Research/).
 Her role includes laboratory work on Antarctic krill at the Australian Antarctic Division and spatially calculating krill and salp carbon flux across the Southern Ocean.
+Anona originally joined the group as a Masters student in 2021-2022, before starting her Research Assistant role early 2023.

 <figure>
 <img src="/Images//Anona_profile.png" style="float: right;" width = "300" height = "600" alt="" >